 Grandma’s Irish soda bread is one of my favorite family traditions.
 St. Patrick’s Day is the perfect excuse to have a never-ending supply of soda bread.
 This is the only baking I truly excel at.
 The recipe is so easy, even I can make it!
 Enjoy it for breakfast, dessert, or after a Reuben sandwich.

-A quick bit of family history: My grandparents immigrated from Achill, Ireland.
+My grandparents immigrated from Achill, Ireland.
 They came to America full of hopes and dreams.
 My grandparent’s cozy home was full of family, laughter, music, and bursting with comfort food and a traditional Irish brogue.
 Their kitchen was filled with heavenly aromas, social tea cookies, sugar-laden tea, my grandmother in her iconic apron, and Irish soda bread made with white flour, sugar, a little fat and always served with a side of butter.
-Her Irish soda bread was filled with love and memories.

 - 2 cups non-dairy milk